 MSC Orchestra cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9320099, owned by the MSC Crociere line company (subsidiary of the MSC shipping company).
-Among the unfortunate events at sea are fires (explosion), illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), shore excursion aaa, machinery malfunctions.
+Among the unfortunate events at sea are fires (explosion), illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, shore excursion aaa, machinery malfunctions.

 Here you can also track MSC Orchestra position at sea.using the AIS live ships tracker of VesselFinder.
 The 92,400-ton 3200-passenger MSC cruise ship Orchestra was built in 2007 by the STX Europe shipbuilding company in France.

 At the MSC Orchestra CruiseMinus page you will find a complete list of MSC Cruises Orchestra ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and Coast Guard reports.

 Here we also post updates on MSC Orchestra cruise law news.
 They are related to recent crimes being investigated.
 Among those could be arrests, filed lawsuits, charges and fines, grievances, settled /withdrawn legal actions, lost cases, etc.

 You can add more details or submit your own MSC Orchestra ship incidents (negative cruise experience reports) via the Cruise Minus “contact us” form.

 This is link to the ship’s official site MSCcruises.com.